To answer the many questions about Personal Colour Analysis (PCA), I hope this page is helpful.

 It must happen because there are women out there who have been pronounced to be 3 different Seasons (an older word for Tone).
-I can only speak for the Sci\ART system since it’s the one I use.
-As we go through the analysis, you’ll see how the process self-checks.
-If we’re going down the wrong path, it will become more and more obvious.
-You’ll see what’s happening to your skin just as I can.
+I can only speak for the Sci\ART system since it is the one I use.
+As we go through the analysis, you will see how the process self-checks.
+If we are going down the wrong path, it will become more and more obvious.
+You will see what is happening to your skin just as I can.
 An analyst needs enough sets of drapes that are accurate and exclusive for one Tone only.
 We have plenty to work with.

 I encourage you to bring an honest friend or wives to accompany husbands.
 Mothers and daughters are wonderful for sharing this experience.
 Other opinions help and make the whole experience more fun.
 You can talk about it after.